Our Philosophy of Building

 Based upon this foundational and core perspective, PTWN has and will continue to build with an emphasis upon integrity of the human heart and accurate relational joining.

 Our Connection to Congress-WBN

-PTWN is an affiliated network within the Kingdom Community sector of Congres-WBN (www.congresswbn.org), and therefore portrays the reality of a seamless connection to the wider world of Congress-WBN.
-PTWN’s founder and senior leader, Steve Schultz, serves on the Apostolic Core Team (ACT) of Congress-WBN, which automatically incorporates PTWN as a singular network, into a wider global network of churches (KCN – www.kcnetwork.org).
+PTWN is an affiliated network within the Kingdom Community sector of Congress-WBN (www.congresswbn.org), and therefore portrays the reality of a seamless connection to the wider world of Congress-WBN.
+PTWN’s founder and senior leader, Steve Schultz, serves on the Core Leadership Council (CLC) of Congress-WBN, which automatically incorporates PTWN as a singular network, into a wider global network of churches (KCN – www.kcnetwork.org).
 The result of this networking integration brings every member of PTWN into the relational orbit of hundreds of churches across the globe and into the power of a larger leadership resource.
 This integrated approach brings with it the reality of common language, thinking systems, building patterns, etc.; therefore, those who join themselves to PTWN are automatically enjoined within the framework of Congress-WBN.

 Connecting to PTWN